-The site is threatened by inter-municipal delays and other challenges.
-Despite popular interest in restoring the property, the project has shifted back-and-forth between town and village officials for years without a clear public roadmap for inter-municipal review and approval.
-In light of such uncertainty, efforts by community stakeholders and potential non-profit partners in support of the project are limited and experience frequent setbacks.
-Meanwhile, the integrity of sensitive historic and archaeological resources at Pyrrhus Concer Home Site are also threatened by the use of unqualified contractors to perform maintenance and other work.
+The site is threatened by inter-municipal delays and other planning challenges.
+The integrity of sensitive historic and archaeological resources at Pyrrhus Concer Home Site are also threatened by the use of unqualified contractors to perform maintenance and other work.

 These threats demonstrate an urgent need for more equitable investment of Southampton Town CPF program tax revenue in long-term preservation planning, management, and stewardship at this and other town-owned CPF historic sites in partnership with incorporated villages and local stakeholders.

 How can Pyrrhus Concer Home Site be preserved?

 Preservation Long Island joins our local partners at the Southampton African American Museum (SAAM) in advocating officials of Southampton Town and Southampton Village to pursue the following actions for preserving this site:

 • Provide a clear roadmap for residents, stakeholders, and potential non-profit partners to guide the process of inter-municipal review and approval for restoration of this and other town-owned CPF historic sites.

 • Develop a clear inter-municipal preservation plan between the village and town to guide future restoration, management, and stewardship of this site in collaboration with residents, local stakeholders, and potential non-profit partners.

 • Allocate Southampton Town CPF tax revenue to hire a historic preservation planner and/or other qualified professionals to provide sufficient support for the long-term management and stewardship of Pyrrhus Concer Home Site and other town-owned CPF historic sites.